 FOR YOUNG PARTICIPANTS

-The main topic of this Session was Olympism.
-Up to 2012 every year however, a special subtopic was chosen that was then developed by university professors, Olympic champions, IOC members and sports experts, who are invited to lecture in the Academy.
-Since 2013, however, the Administration chooses a basic topic for all the sessions of this year and one special topic for each one separately.
+Up to 2012, the main topic of this Session was Olympism.
+Every year however, a special subtopic that was chosen by the Ephoria of the IOA was then developed by university professors, Olympic champions, IOC members and sports experts, who are invited to lecture in the Academy.
+Since 2013, however, the Ephoria chooses a basic topic for all the sessions of this year and one special topic for each one separately.

 The Session is structured so as to include lectures, question and answer sessions, group discussion meetings, presentations by the participants, field trips to archaeological sites and museums, and research in the library.
 The conclusions of the group discussions form a consolidated report at the end of the Session.

 Each year, the IOA publishes the Session's report together with the lectures, and a summary of the proceedings is presented to the annual session of the IOC by the Dean or the President of the IOA.

 An integral and invaluable part of this Session are the extracurricular activities, which include sports tournaments, games, art, song, dance, poetry and literature workshops and numerous social events and activities.

 This structure allows the participants to be introduced to Olympism and its Ideals and increase their knowledge of Olympic issues not through stagnant learning, but through the dynamic interaction and the dialogue with others in the culturally diverse community of participants, staff and Group Discussion Coordinators of this Session.

 The IOA provides an international forum for free expression and exchange of ideas, as well as a stimulating academic environment, where Olympic Ideals can be nurtured.
 Participants gain the invaluable experience of living in a multicultural environment, which enhances international understanding and acceptance and forges lifelong friendships among the participants.

 Participation in the International Session for Young Participants